Descend or Rewind? Stochastic Gradient Descent Unlearning

-This rationale allows us to couple the randomization (the ``coin flips") of the learning and unlearning algorithms to minimize the distances between $\theta_t$ and $\theta'_t$, as well as $\theta'_t$ and $\theta''_t$.
-Specifically, we can carefully choose the batches sampled at each time step so that they coincide as much as possible.
-We obtain a sensitivity bound on $\lVert \theta'_T - \theta''_K \rVert$ that holds with high probability with respect to the chosen joint distribution; in our work, we combine Markov's inequality with first or second moment bounds, which are easier to obtain from standard analysis of SGD.
-We can roll the probability of failure into the $(\epsilon, \delta)$ guarantee of the \textit{relaxed Gaussian mechanism}, described in the lemma below.
+As highlighted in the introduction, our analysis relies on a key coupling argument leading to a sensitivity bound that holds \textit{in expectation}.
+We couple the randomization (the ``coin flips") of the learning and unlearning algorithms to minimize the distances between $\theta_t$ and $\theta'_t$, as well as $\theta'_t$ and $\theta''_t$, by choosing the batches sampled at each time step so that they coincide as much as possible.
+This approach is similar to existing proofs in differential privacy \cite{abadiDP}.
+However, these works evaluate the deviation on the full datasets $\mathcal{D}$ and $\mathcal{D}'$ and combine privacy amplification by subsampling with noise at every step to achieve DP.
+In contrast, to maintain the output perturbation structure (which is amenable to black-box unlearning), we evaluate the sensitivity over the coupling over all steps, obtaining a sensitivity bound on $\lVert \theta'_T - \theta''_K \rVert$ that holds in expectation with respect to the chosen joint distribution.
+This is combined with Markov's inequality to yield a tail bound of probability $1 - \delta$, producing an $(\varepsilon, 2 \delta)$ guarantee.